 Amblyopia can lead to a permanent reduction in how well this eye can see.
-There are different ways to treat an amblyopic eye and treatment is more successful when vision is still developing before the age of seven or eight.
+There are different ways to treat an amblyopic eye and treatment is more successful when vision is still developing before the age of 7 or 8.

 Unfortunately amblyopia cannot be fixed in later life so it is very important that squints or refractive amblyopia are picked up early and treated.

 A squint may be noticed by parents, relatives, friends or Health Care professionals such as the Health Visitor or the G.P.
 The government recommends that your child’s vision should be screened between their 4th and 5th birthdays, around the time they start school to ensure that their vision is good and that their eyes work together.
 This service is usually managed and sometimes carried out by professionals known as orthoptists who detect and help manage any treatment needed for squints.
 Unfortunately this screening may not happen in some parts of the country and if you are in any doubt about whether your child's vision has been checked they you should ask at your child's school or nursery.